10 Internships for High School Students in Texas

 Eligibility: Rising seniors (who have completed 11th grade of high school) are eligible to apply.

 The CIS Committee partners with Communities In Schools of Houston (CIS) to facilitate summer internships in the legal profession for academically outstanding high school students attending at-risk schools.
-This program offers each student a paid eight-week internship in prestigious law firms, providing a firsthand experience in a professional legal environment.
-Additionally, students benefit from enrichment programs and mentoring opportunities.
-The committee takes a lead role in recruiting participating law firms and developing comprehensive enrichment programs to enhance the overall internship experience for the students.
+This program offers a paid eight-week internship in prestigious law firms.
+Additionally, you will benefit from enrichment programs and mentoring opportunities.
+The committee takes a lead role in recruiting participating law firms and developing comprehensive enrichment programs.

 Cost/Stipend: No cost, stipend provided